Table of Contents

 Papaya Leaves Tea Preparation and Health Benefits

-Papaya leaves tea is prepared from leaves of plant Carica papaya belonging to the genus Carica.
+Papaya leaves tea is prepared from leaves of the plant Carica papaya belonging to the genus Carica.
 This tea offers several health benefits.
-It is good for heart, skin and digestive system.
+It is good for the heart, skin and digestive system.
 It helps to detoxify body.
 In some places this tea is drank for preventing malaria.
-This tea has anti-oxidant, anti-malarial, anti-tumour and anti-cancer activities.
+This tea has anti-oxidant, anti-malarial, anti-tumor and anti-cancer activities.